asmichi/ChildProcess/README.md

     - The inner value of a `SafeFileHandle` is a file descriptor.
     - The inner value of a `SafeProcessHandle` is a process id.
     - `Socket.Handle` returns a socket file descriptor.

-# Limitations

-- More than 2^63 processes cannot be created.

 # Examples